 Discount Rate.
-The discount rate, as defined by Paragraph 155 of GASB 75 to be a 20-year tax- exempt municipal bond (rating AA/Aa or higher) rate (Municipal Bond Index Rate).
-The Municipal Bond Index Rate used for this purpose is the September average of the Bond Buyer General Obligation 20-year Municipal Bond Index published weekly by The Bond Buyer (www.bondbuyer.com).
-On the Prior Measurement Date, the Municipal Bond Index Rate was 3.57%.
-There was a change in the Municipal Bond Index Rate from the Prior Measurement Date to the Measurement Date.
-The Municipal Bond Index Rate as of the Measurement Date was 4.18%.
+The discount rate, as defined by Paragraph 155 of GASB 75 is to be a 20-year tax- exempt municipal bond (rating AA/Aa or higher) rate (Municipal Bond Index Rate).
+The Municipal Bond Index Rate used for this purpose is the September average of the Bond Buyer General Obligation 20-year Municipal Bond Index published weekly by The Bond Buyer (www.bondbuyer.com) and was 2.66% as of the measurement date.
+On the prior measurement date, the Municipal Bond Index Rate was 4.18%.

 Sensitivity of the UAB Plan's net OPEB liability to changes in the healthcare cost trend rates.
 The following table presents the total OPEB Liability of the UAB Plan, calculated using the current healthcare trend rate, as well as what the total OPEB Liability would be if calculated using one percentage point lower or one percentage point higher than the current rate.
-A one percent point decrease would change the current healthcare trend rate from 7.00% to 6.00% and pre-Medicare from 4.75% to 3.75%.
-A one percent point increase would change the current healthcare trend rate from 7.00% to 8.00% and the pre-Medicare from 4.75% to 5.75%.
+A one percent point decrease would change the current healthcare trend rate from 6.75% to 5.75% and pre-Medicare from 4.75% to 3.75%.
+A one percent print increase would change the current healthcare trend rate from 6.75% to 7.75% and the pre-Medicare from 4.75% to 5.75%.